 By eliminating the residential component from the Project, the commercial uses would not directly result in the generation of new residents within the City of Glendale.
 However, Alternative 3 would generate 154 AM peak-hour trips, 198 PM peak-hour trips, and a total of 1,885 daily trips.
 When compared to existing conditions, implementation of the Nonresidential Alternative would result in an increase of 152 AM peak-hour trips, an increase of 193 PM peak-hour trips, and an increase of 1,868 daily trips.
-When compared to the Project, Alternative 3 would result in an increase of 118 AM Peak-hour trips, an increase of 1,413 daily trips.
+When compared to the Project, Alternative 3 would result in an increase of 118 AM Peak-Hour trips, an increase of 154 PM peak-hour trips, and an increase of 1,413 daily trips.
 The increase in traffic generated by the Nonresidential Alternative would be greater than the traffic generated by the Project and could result in potentially significant traffic impacts to local intersections.